Linux-For-Everyone/contribute-foss/README.md

 Do you have an obsession for collecting hardware?
 Building rigs?
 Got a 4K monitor lying around?
 Got a super old crusty laptop?
 That equipment may be more useful thank you think in helping out your favorite distros.

-Recently I did some [power consumption testing](http://www.forbes.com/sites/jasonevangelho/2019/05/06/benchmarked-the-most-power-efficient-ubuntu-19-04-flavor-will-surprise-you/) with various Ubuntu 19.04 flavors and noticed some anomalies with Ubuntu Budgie.
+Recently I did some power consumption testing with various Ubuntu 19.04 flavors and noticed some anomalies with Ubuntu Budgie.
 Because I have a pair of laptops that support the "sys.power" sensor (and the Ubuntu Budgie team does *not*), I'm in the process of helping them narrow down any quirks and identify where those deficiencies may lie.

 "Welcome to the team," Krysak told me.
 "You're contributing!"

 Huh, what do ya know?
-That experience is partially what inspired this article.
+That experience is partially what inspired this Wiki.

 Seriously, reach out to them because you never know. . .